 After lunch at the Bistro, you’ll want to stop through the tiny Downtown Rose Hill.
 Who would think that this would be the location where the famous scene with the shadowy figures would be filmed in the movie Iron Man 3?
 Across East Church Street from the Trading Co. of Rose Hill, the crew transformed the two vacant shops into the First Tennessee Bank and The Rocky Top Restaurant.
 With the stage names still painted on the doors, the storefronts offer a prime photo-op – no doubt you will want to back up far enough to get the Rose Hill water tower in the shot!

-INSIDER TIP: If you didn’t have desert at The Bistro, stop by Rose Hill Restaurant for slice of Duplin County’s famous Lemon Blueberry Pie.
+INSIDER TIP: If you didn’t have dessert at The Bistro, stop by Rose Hill Restaurant for slice of Duplin County’s famous Lemon Blueberry Pie.

 In the summer of 2014, Downtown Wallace NC was transformed into a movie set for The Longest Ride, based on the best -selling New York Time’s book written by , Nicholas Sparks, author of many other books made into movies such as, The Notebook, Nights in Rodanthe, and Safe Haven.
 Hope Smith, owner of Art of Hope, had her art and framing shop transformed into “Levinsons”, a men’s clothing store back in the 1940’s, around the time of World War II just for the movie.
 Stop in and see Hope and she’ll tell you about it!
 She’s got some beautiful artwork for sale as well!
 Her store is located at 105 W. Main St. in Wallace.